-The devices come in flow capacity of 5-10 litres per minute, cost between Rs 25,000 and Rs 60,000, and should only be used under the guidance of specialists.
+The devices come in a flow capacity of 5-10 liters per minute, cost between Rs 25,000 and Rs 60,000, and should only be used under the guidance of specialists.
 For patients, the equipment can buy valuable time.
 They may rely on the device until an ambulance arrives and they are admitted to the hospital.

-The device can assist a patient’s oxygen levels rise from 85 to 90 or 95 percent and even maintain these levels to a degree.
+The device can assist a patient’s oxygen levels to rise from 85 to 90 or 95 percent and even maintain these levels to a degree.
 Increased levels lessen the patient’s struggle and the risk of health consequences caused by a lack of oxygen.

 Since the rise in cases during the second wave, over a hundred patients have benefited from oxygen concentrators, according to Ashok Madhavrao of Guru Healthcare in Mumbai.

 Because it does not have a manual regulator like oxygen tanks, the gadget is straightforward to use.
 It prevents excessive discharge and allows the patient to handle it as needed.
 It has a cheap maintenance cost because it does not need to be refilled.
 Only the water dehumidifier needs to be replaced after a certain amount of time has passed.
-If needed, two devices with a flow rate of 5 litres per minute can be employed for a single patient.
+If needed, two devices with a flow rate of 5 liters per minute can be employed for a single patient.

 The oxygen concentrator has also assisted patients with oxygen levels as low as 69 percent.
-Every equipment costs Rs 480 to rent and is occasionally given out for free to those who cannot afford it.
+Every piece of equipment costs Rs 480 to rent and is occasionally given out for free to those who cannot afford it.

 How an Oxygen Concentrator restores respiration